 What is BAC?

-BAC stands for blood alcohol concentration or blood alcohol content.
-It is the metric used to measure the amount of alcohol intoxication, or percentage of alcohol, in the blood.
-BAC is primarily used for legal or medical purposes in the United States.
+BAC stands for blood alcohol content.
+BrAC stands for breath alcohol concentration.
+It is the metric used to measure the amount of alcohol intoxication, or alcohol percentage, in the blood.
+BAC and BrAC are primarily used for legal or medical purposes in the United States.

 Blood Alcohol Level Myths